twinklenoisland/R-Shiny/README.md

 Use shiny to create customer segmentation dashboard from SQL databases
 ##### Project execution guide #####

-- Unzip the T07_SegmentDashboard.zip file
+- download project zip file
 - Leave all the files in the same folder
 - Open app.R
 - Set your working directory as well as your database connection configuration